-17.7 A board may exercise discretion for students who have extenuating circumstances.
+17.3 A board may exercise discretion for students who have extenuating circumstances.

-18. Failure at Level 4 or 5
+18. Failure at level 4 or 5

-- 18.1 Where a student fails a unit at Level 4 or 5 they may still qualify for the award.
+- 18.1 Where a student fails a unit at level 4 or 5 they may still qualify for the award.
 A board may agree one of the following: - a.
-Award a Higher National Diploma if a student has attempted but not achieved a Pass in one of the 15 credit units completed at Level 4, and similarly if they have attempted but not achieved a Pass in one of the 15 credit units at Level 5.
-Students in this case must have completed and passed the remaining units at Level 4 and 5. - Offer the option of either being re-assessed for a Higher National Diploma on one further occasion in the failed units or accepting a Higher National Certificate (provided the student has achieved sufficient credits and alignment to the Higher National Certificate unit specification).
+Award a Higher National Diploma if a student has attempted but not achieved a Pass in one of the 15 credit units completed at level 4, and similarly if they have attempted but not achieved a Pass in one of the 15 credit units at level 5.
+Students in this case must have completed and passed the remaining units at level 4 and 5. - b.
+Offer the option of either being re-assessed for a Higher National Diploma on one further occasion in the failed units or accepting a Higher National Certificate (provided the student has achieved sufficient credits and alignment to the Higher National Certificate unit specification).
 If a student opts for reassessment for a Higher National Diploma, the student will be capped for the failed units at a Pass.
-If a student fails some or all of these reassessed units, the student may be offered a Higher National Certificate (provided the student has achieved sufficient credits and alignment to the Higher National Certificate unit specification).
+If a student fails some or all of these reassessed units, the student may be offered a Higher National Certificate (provided the student has achieved sufficient credits and alignment to the Higher National Certificate unit specification). - c.
+Award a Higher National Certificate if a student has attempted but not achieved a Pass in one of the 15 credit units completed at level 4.
+Students in this case must have completed and passed the remaining units at level 4. - d.
+Offer the option to be re-assessed for a Higher National Certificate Diploma on one further occasion in the failed units. ).
+If a student opts for reassessment for a Higher National Certificate, the student will be capped for the failed units at a Pass. - e.
+Require the student to withdraw from the course with no further attempts.